 The first two colors in the scheme are blue and orange.
 Their high difference in both a* and L* make them easily discriminable for viewers with both typical vision and most forms of color vision deficiency.

-The next two colors, red and cyan, are also good for discrimination, filling in points between the first two colors along a*.
+The next two colors, red and cyan, are also good for differentiation, filling in points between the first two colors along a*.
 For the rest of the color scheme, we alternate between bolder and milder colors so the colors feel more balanced overall.
 We also considered the order of colors in our previous default to minimize the impact on existing charts that used the default colors in Plot.